Charon (moon): Physical characteristics

 Charon's diameter is 1212 km, just over half that of Pluto.
 Larger than the dwarf planet Ceres, it is the twelfth-largest natural satellite in the Solar System.
-Charon is even similar in size to Uranus's moons Umbriel and Ariel.
-Charon's slow rotation means that there should be little flattening or tidal distortion, if Charon is sufficiently massive to be in hydrostatic equilibrium.
+Charon is similar in size to Uranus's moons Umbriel and Ariel.
+Charon's slow rotation means that there should be little flattening or tidal distortion if Charon is sufficiently massive to be in hydrostatic equilibrium.
 Any deviation from a perfect sphere is too small to have been detected by observations by the New Horizons mission.
 This is in contrast to Iapetus, a Saturnian moon similar in size to Charon but with a pronounced oblateness dating to early in its history.
 The lack of such oblateness in Charon could mean that it is currently in hydrostatic equilibrium, or simply that its orbit approached its current one early in its history, when it was still warm.

 Based on mass updates from observations made by New Horizons the mass ratio of Charon to Pluto is 0.1218:1.
 This is much larger than the Moon to the Earth: 0.0123:1.
 Because of the high mass ratio, the barycenter is outside of the radius of Pluto, and the Pluto–Charon system has been referred to as a dwarf double planet.
 With four smaller satellites in orbit about the two larger worlds, the Pluto–Charon system has been considered in studies of the orbital stability of circumbinary planets.